DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 testcafe remote ./tests/sample-fixture.js
 ```

 TestCafe generates a URL and prints it in the console.
 When you visit this URL from the remote device, TestCafe runs tests in this browser.
-To run tests in several remote browser, specify their number after the `remote` keyword: `remote:2` or `remote:4`.
+To run tests in several remote browsers, specify their number after the `remote` keyword: `remote:2` or `remote:4`.

-In the API, create a remote browser connection with [testcafe.createBrowserConnection](../../reference/api/testcafe/createbrowserconnection.md), visit the generated URL and run tests once the connection is initialized:
+In the API, create a remote browser connection with the [testcafe.createBrowserConnection](../../reference/api/testcafe/createbrowserconnection.md) method, visit the generated URL and run tests once the connection is initialized:

 ```js
 const createTestCafe   = require('testcafe');